The Cumberbatch surname study

 Once collected, I aim to compile connected family trees.
-However, as Marshall stated:
+However, as George William Marshall stated:

 The obscurity however of their [the Congleton and Nantwich Comberbach's] position in social life renders it difficult, if not impossible, to form a connected pedigree...

-Rather than merely updating Marshall's original work by adding descendants to his pedigrees, I have uncovered a substantial amount of information regarding the Cumberbatchs of Barbados and their connection to Bristol, England.
+Rather than merely updating Marshall's original work by adding descendants to his pedigrees, I have uncovered a substantial amount of information regarding the Cumberbatchs of Barbados and their connection to Bristol, England and other branches and variant spellings.
 There is very little information in this original work regarding the Barbados Cumberbatchs.
 I am in the process of transcribing and databasing this information for ease of searching and analysis.
 In due course this site will be revised to include some of this information.